Policies

 .

 Possession, storage, and/or use of candles, incense, incendiary devices, and fire producing items (including but not limited to: fuel burning stoves, fuel burning lamps, heaters, grills, torches, charcoal, lighter fluid, and propane cylinders) are prohibited.
-Residents are allowed, however, to possess matches and small cigarette lighters.
+Residents are allowed, however, to possess but not use matches and small cigarette lighters in the College Houses.

 Holiday decorations, such as cut trees, wreaths and other live decorations are also not permitted.
 Visit here for more information: Guideline_10._Religious-Candle-lighting-in-college-houses.pdf (upenn.edu)